Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  *         updated each time an operator table is updated
  * @param operatorSet The operatorSet to get the latest reference timestamp of
- * @return The latest reference timestamp, 0 if the operatorSet has never been updated */ function latestReferenceTimestamp(
+ * @return The latest reference timestamp, 0 if the operatorSet has never been updated
+ * @dev The latest reference timestamp is set when the operator table is updated
+ * @dev The reference timestamp denotes the timestamp at which the operator table was calculated by the multichain protocol */ function latestReferenceTimestamp(
     OperatorSet memory operatorSet